Pruning herbs may be one of the essential gardening tasks, but it is also one of the simplest.

 Bear in mind that as you prune, you need to be hygienic.

 Rub your shears with alcohol.
 Do this before you start pruning and whenever you switch between herbs.
 Rubbing alcohol on them should help prevent the spread of disease.

 Tip #2: Avoid Finger Pruning

-While some gardeners use their fingers to prune small herbs, I don’t advise you do that.
+While some gardeners use their fingers to prune small herbs, I don’t advise you to do that.
 The only time that’s okay is when you’re pinching off flower buds or small leaves.

 Tip #3: Scissor Quality

 It’s also vital to use high-quality scissors.
 That will help you avoid creating unwanted tears in your plant, leaving it susceptible to diseases.

 Tip #4: Fertilize To Support Growth

 Some freshly pruned herbs need extra nutrients to be able to grow again.

 Many gardeners recommend using complete fertilizers.
 They will enrich the soil with essential nutrients like nitrogen and phosphorus.

 Pruning Herbs Must Become One of Your Regular Habits

 I have made many mistakes in the past when it comes to taking care of my herbs.
 Underestimating the importance of pruning is one of them.

 Take it from me; if you delay pruning for too long, you’ll be eating bland, woody, and sometimes bitter herbs.

 So, long story short, take care of your herbs and give them the cut they deserve!

 Don’t forget to tell us about your pruning experience and leave any questions in the comments below!